What is a CSA?

 What’s in the CSA Box?

 Each week you will receive a box of vegetables at a designated pick up location in the Seattle area.
-Each box will contain 7-10 different types of vegetables depending on size of the box and time of the year.
-In May and June your box will be filled with sweet lettuces, snap peas, rapini, early carrots and beets, leafy greens and hardy kale!
-By August our farm will hopefully be lush with nightshades like giant tomato plants, eggplants, peppers, potatoes etc., in addition to beans, zucchini, green onions, broccoli, and crisp Japanese cucumbers.
-September and October bring in the cabbages, cauliflowers, sweet carrots, onions, potatoes, winter squash, apples, and more!
+Each box will contain 6-10 different types of vegetables depending on size of the box and time of the year.
+In May and June your box will be filled with sweet lettuces, snap peas, bok choy, mizuna, nanohana, gai lan, early carrots and beets, turnips, leafy greens and hardy kale!
+By August our farm will be lush with nightshades like tomatoes, eggplants, peppers, potatoes etc., in addition to beans, zucchini, green onions, broccoli, and crisp Japanese cucumbers.
+September and October bring in the cabbages, komatsuna, cauliflowers, sweet carrots, onions, potatoes, winter squash, and more!

 Box Customization: We are firm believers that it is important to eat a wide variety of veggies for better gut health!
 Although we encourage everyone to try new vegetables as they come in the box, we also understand that there may be veggies on occasion that you don’t like or can’t eat, so we offer the option to customize your weekly box before we harvest!